How to Make Pickles – Refrigerator Method

 Why pickle?

-The fun thing about learning to pickle is you can play with the ingredients, flavours and shapes.
-Depending on the size and variety of your cucumbers, you can pickle them whole, cut into wedges or sliced.
-The recipe that we will be sharing below has less vinegar than some other pickle recipes have so this is a milder pickle.
+Depending on the size and variety of your cucumbers, you can pickle them whole, cut into wedges or slice them.
+The recipe that I’ll be sharing below has less vinegar than some other pickle recipes have so this is a milder pickle.
 But if you love a good tang, you can always switch up the brine and find one that you like.

 In addition to growing your own cucumbers, you can also grow your own dill for this recipe if you wish!
 You can use both the stalks of the dill plant, and even the flowers if your dill is in bloom.